nicolaspanel/node-svm/README.md

  * Synchronously using `svm#predictProbabilities(inputs)`.
  * Asynchronously using `svm#predictProbabilitiesAsync(inputs, callback)`.

-Notice : `inputs` must be a 1d array of numbers
+__Note__ : `inputs` must be a 1d array of numbers

 ## Features
 node-svm provide additional features that allow you to :
  * [Mean normalize](http://en.wikipedia.org/wiki/Normalization_(statistics)) your dataset
  * Evaluate your `svm` against a test file
  * Perform cross validation on your dataset
- * Evaluate various combinaisons and find the best parameters
+ * Evaluate various combinaisons and find the best parameters (grid search)
  * Reduce your dataset dimension using [Principal Component Analysis (PCA)](http://en.wikipedia.org/wiki/Principal_component_analysis)

-See [examples folder](https://github.com/nicolaspanel/node-svm/blob/master/examples) for more informations.
+See [examples folder](https://github.com/nicolaspanel/node-svm/blob/master/examples) for more information.

 # How it work

 `node-svm` uses the official libsvm C++ library, version 3.18.
-For more informations, see also :
+For more information see also :
  * [libsvm web site](http://www.csie.ntu.edu.tw/~cjlin/libsvm/)
  * Chih-Chung Chang and Chih-Jen Lin, LIBSVM : a library for support vector machines.
 ACM Transactions on Intelligent Systems and Technology, 2:27:1--27:27, 2011.
  * [Wikipedia article about SVM](https://en.wikipedia.org/wiki/Support_vector_machine)